Welcome to my Nudist Blog!

 The human body is innocent

 Growing up, I never understood our obsession with sex and, paradoxically, our Puritanical attitude toward the human body.
 The United States of America is an insane place, where you can legally carry and conceal a gun but risk imprisonment should anyone see your genitals.
-We live in a world where, under the banner of free speech, YouTube permits videos calling for racism, sexism, and homophobia, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly get arrested for indecency.
+We live in a world where, under the banner of free speech, YouTube permits videos calling for racism, sexism, and homophobia, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly get arrested for indecency.

 no-porn-porno-sex1